praveens-git-bit/techconnect/exercise6.md

 Second, we explored the integration of Azure Databricks with Microsoft Fabric, including using Delta Live Tables for transformations, Unity Catalog for data governance, and analyzing mirrored Databricks data using T-SQL.

-Then, we created a semantic model in Power BI and generate insights using Copilot in Microsoft Fabric.
+Then, we created a semantic model in Power BI and generated insights using Copilot in Microsoft Fabric.

 <!--
 Fourth, we explored real-time data ingestion using Eventstream and analyzed patterns, anomalies, and outliers with Copilot in KQL Database.